CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 dcost = qml.grad(cost, argnum=[0,1])
 ```

 Our motivation for doing this research is to explore the possibilities of creating hybrid algorithms that utilize both the power of quantum computers with the practicality of classical computers.
 If successful, this could lead to useful applications of quantum computers.
 We propose this research to test the effectiveness of such algorithms by combining quantum neural networks with the DDPG algorithm on continuous control problems.
-We chose the DDPG algorithm based on its proven effectiveness to tackle environments in the continuous realm which can be expanded onto many different kinds of fields, such as self driving cars.
+We chose the DDPG algorithm based on its proven effectiveness to tackle environments in the continuous realm which can be expanded onto many different kinds of fields, such as self driving cars, or in our case, the pendulum problem.
 We also hope that this research will inspire more researchers to explore the possibilities of these hybrid algorithms.

 <!-- Explore continuous variable quantum computing as it relates to continuous deep reinforcement learning -->